paridebroggi/paridebroggi.github.io/index.md

 layout: home
 title: Home
 ---
 Hi, welcome to my home!
 Here you can find my latest posts and side projects.
-To discover more, please check out the portfolio or notes sections.
+To discover more, please check out my portfolio.